 Transformative remakes and adaptations like this span all art.
 Few people know about 1960's Frank Sinatra movie, Ocean's 11, but most are at least familiar with the 2001 remake.
 So while this isn't new, with games it... getc complicated.
 The Gaming Brit makes the point that while Disney's The Little Mermaid is an adaptation of a 1837 fairy tail, we don't treat the two as the same in the same way we do with games.
 Gaming doesn't have very many examples like Scarface or True Grit.
 Our remakes tend to be closer to to the 1998 remake of Psycho, a slavish remake, seen by many to be devoid of any artistic value.

 Videogame remakes tend to be somewhere between that and The Star Wars: Special Editions(George Lucas should have made games.
 If he made games, no one would complain.
 He'd remake half of the content and force the update on steam and if you complained about it, you'd get yelled at on twitter or something for being ungrateful for a developer supporting their game post launch).
-Would I claim someone who played the Demon's Souls remake hasn't actually played Demon's Souls?
-Despite my hatred for it, no...
+A different experience that's just similar enough to pass as the the same piece of media.
+Could I fairly claim someone who played the Demon's Souls remake hasn't actually played Demon's Souls?
+Despite my hatred for it, no. That would be unfair.
 It's tough, though.
-Outside of mechanical things, it'd be hard to talk about a lot of stuff, down to even the mood and music.
+Outside of mechanical things, it'd be hard to talk about a lot of other aspects of the game, down to even the mood and music.
 On the upside, they have a chance at having a more authentic multiplayer experience, something the technically impressive fans servers don't recreate.
 The Archstones keep PS3 DeS alive, but on life support.
 Even I have to admit the remake's active multiplayer scene has value.

 Would I say someone who played Devil May Cry 3 through the HD collection didn't play the games?
 While I might not prefer that choice, realistically we basically played the same game.
 What about Bionic Commando, vs Bionic Command: Rearmed?
 Something that can both in some ways be a seeming better version of the original(It isn't, by the way.
 Rearmed is cool, but it really turns a fun, brisk game into a slog) while at the same time being a fundamentally different experience.
 No, playing Rearmed doesn't count as playing the NES version of Bionic Commando... but neither does playing the NES version count as knowing anything about the arcade version(Not even REMOTELY the same game).